wsick/Fayde.DataVis/doc/Axis.md

         * Polar: x-range: [0, ActualWidth]; y-range: [ActualHeight, 0]

 Some scales may have extra functionality.
 As an example, Ordinal has `GetBandSize`.

+* `AxisPresenter` is responsible for presenting the visuals for an axis.
+For a horizontal linear axis, this may include tick marks and a horizontal line.
+Each `AxisPresenter` can be styled in a theme or through a style.